nsmsn/dotcom/src/posts/2025-how-i-omglol.md

 That exhausts the features listed right under the home page hero.
 There's a lot more!

-**Weblog** is a blogging service that comes withyour omg.lol account.
+**Weblog** is a blogging service that comes with your omg.lol account.
 My main blog is here at nicksimson.com, but I thought I'd kick the tires on this a bit.
 I created [Nickipedia](https://nsmsn.weblog.lol/), which is an ongoing log of interesting Wikipedia articles I have looked up.
 Weblog.lol is a very simple markdown based blogging tool, but it gets the job done.
 Adam is currently building out [Neato](https://www.neato.pub/), a more fully featured web publishing service.

 I am not using omg.lol's **/now page** since I have one on my domain that predates my omg.lol account.
-But [the way omg.lol does it](https://home.omg.lol/info/now) is quite interesting: it works very simialr to the profile page feature, and integrates with the weblog as well.
+But [the way omg.lol does it](https://home.omg.lol/info/now) is quite interesting: it works very similar to the profile page feature, and integrates with the weblog as well.
 You can set a periodic reminder to update your /now page.
 There's also a [/now Garden](https://now.garden/) that updates as users tend to their /now pages.

 **Charms** are not available yet (but [coming soon](https://charms.lol/)).